LazezBZH/passwords-component/README.md

 Import the generator component into the file

-    import { Generator } from password-generator-by-lazez
+    import { Generator } from password-generator-by-lazez;

 ## See how it works